 Santa Rosa / Bishop Alemany is a private middle school in San Fernando.
 The principal of Santa Rosa / Bishop Alemany is Sr. Antoinette Clay.
 228 students attend Santa Rosa / Bishop Alemany and identify as Hispanic; White, non-Hispanic; and Asian.
-The student to teacher ratio at Santa Rosa / Bishop Alemany is 24:1.
+The ratio of students to teachers at Santa Rosa / Bishop Alemany is 24:1.
 Nueva Esperanza Charter Academy is one of the nearest middle schools.

 - Computer arts